ML-brooowss/ML/README.md

 #### 3. Hybrid Recommender System

 We combined both collaborative and content-based approaches using a **weighted sum** of different similarity matrices.
+We did this to leverage the strengths of each system while mitigating their individual weaknesses.
+Collaborative filtering captures patterns from user behavior but struggles with new or sparsely rated items, while content-based filtering can recommend new or niche items using item attributes but often lacks diversity.
+By blending them together, we ensure that recommendations remain accurate even when user interaction data is limited, while also introducing semantic richness and personalization based on content.

 ```python
 hybrid_sim = a * tfidf_sim + b * item_cf_sim + c * google_sim + d * bert_sim